randyzwitch/RSiteCatalyst/README.md

 ###Manually:

-Since this package has not yet been submitted to CRAN, you will need to load this package using the devtools
+Since this package has not yet been submitted to CRAN, you will need to load this package using the devtools package from Hadley Wickham.

 Install the [devtools](https://github.com/hadley/devtools) package: